nus-cs2103/website-base/admin/exams.md

 ### Final exam - part 2

-* You will be asked to draw some UML diagrams, **to be hand-drawn on paper** (not on a tablet).
+* You will be asked to draw some UML diagrams, **to be hand-drawn on paper** (not on a tablet).<br>
   You may use pencils if you wish.
 * Duration: 20 minutes
 * The questions will be in an encrypted PDF file that will be given to you in advance.
 The password will only be given at the start of this section.
+* **Bring the following when you come to the exam:**
+  * **1-2 sheets of A4 size paper**, for drawing diagrams.
+  * Recommended: Something with a hard flat surface (e.g., a hardcover book) to put underneath the papers when drawing the diagrams.
+This is in case the arm rest of the exam venue chairs doesn't have enough space for both your laptop and drawing work.
 * At the _end_ of the exam (i.e., after all three parts are over), you need to submit the diagrams.
 * These diagrams will not be graded directly.
 Instead, you will use them when answering part 3 of the exam.<br>
   However, we may use the diagrams to give _some_ consolation marks should you score very low in the corresponding MCQ questions.